On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

-\begin{rem} For the implications involving the W$^*$-Pedersen characterization for finite \Cstar-algebras $\mathcal{A}$, notice that we only made use of the fact that $\mathcal{Z(A)}$ is a W$^*$-algebra.
-Indeed, we could replace $(iii)$ above by \begin{enumerate}[(iii')] \item A finite \Cstar-algebra is a \Wstar-algebra if and only if all of its MASAs are \AW-algebras and its centre is a \Wstar-algebra. \end{enumerate} However, in the non-finite case, condition (iii') is not enough to characterize \Wstar-algebras.
-Indeed, it is known that there are even Type III \AW-factors that are not \Wstar-factors (see e.g., \cite{Dyer}, \cite{Takenouchi}).
-Ultimately, we conjecture that the \Wstar-Pedersen Characterization holds in the properly infinite case, as well, so we leave the condition as stated. \end{rem}
+\begin{rem} For the implications involving the W*-Pedersen characterization for finite C*-algebras $\mathcal{A}$, notice that we essentially only made use of the fact that $\mathcal{Z(A)}$ is a W*-algebra.
+Indeed, we could replace $(iii)$ above by \begin{enumerate}[(iii')] \item A finite C*-algebra is a W*-algebra if and only if all of its MASAs are AW*-algebras and its centre is a W*-algebra. \end{enumerate} However, in the non-finite case, condition (iii') is not enough to characterize W*-algebras.
+Indeed, it is known that there are even Type III AW*-factors that are not W*-factors (see e.g., \cite{Dyer}, \cite{Takenouchi}).
+Ultimately, we conjecture that the W*-Pedersen characterization holds in the properly infinite case, as well, so we leave the condition as stated. \end{rem}